zderApfel/RoU/README.md

 * Protag Lock
 * Find an abandoned weather site
-* This site is a dungeon that is inhabited by a cult that believes that the start of the Ice Age was a simulation and the weather sites hold the key to escaping it
+* This site is a dungeon that is inhabited by a cult that believes that the start of the Second Ice Age was a simulation and the weather sites hold the key to escaping it
 * Once beaten, this site becomes your new hideout

 ## Retribution

 * *"Get your revenge.
-Take out the Chief of Police and anybody who tries to stop you"*
+Take down the Chief of Police and anybody who tries to stop you"*

 ## The Showdown

 * Protag Lock
 * *"This is it.
 All your work is now finally going to pay off.
 Take that waste down"*
-* You will be raiding the Presidental Palace
+* You will be raiding the Presidental Palace and taking down Royland DerSantos
 * This raid has high-tier enemies that can easily cut down the ill-prepared

 # Difficulty [CONFIDENTIAL]

 ## Casual

-* *"A good challenge for those experienced with FPSs"*
+*"An easier experience, but still challenging"*

 * Main character respawns
 * "Tired", "Bleeding", and "Poisoned" effects are disabled
+* Health regenerates to 30% over time
+* Extra starting attribute points

 ## Intermediate

-* *""*
+*"A good challenge for those familiar with FPSs"*

 * Main character respawns
 * "Bleeding" effects are disabled
+* Health regnerates to 10% over time
 * Melee attacks require stamina

 ## Hardcore

-* *"The developer-intended way to play.
+*"The developer-intended way to play.
 Punishingly difficult to those unfamiilar with the game's mechanics"*

-* Main character death means GAME OVER
+* Main character death means GAME OVER and save file deletion
 * Some raids now must be completed within a certain time frame, with consequences for failure
+* Health doesn't regenerate
 * You regain stamina at a slower rate the less health you have

+## Modifiers

+### Melee Only

+* Guns and ammunition are removed from all item pools
+* Enemies use melee weapons instead of firearms
+* Throwables are still available
+* Recommended for players who want a less intense experience

 # Mechanics

-## Melee Combat
+## Combat

+HP/BP/AP Damage
+* The HP/BP/AP damage done before any resistances

+Damage Type

+* Bludgeon, Pierce, Slash, Ballistic, Poison, Caustic, Fire, Explosive, Impulse
+* Used for handling resistances/immunities

+Bleed Chance

-* Bleed Chance
+* Chance for an enemy to bleed when struck
+* BLEED = BASE - (HEALTH - 10) * 1

+### Melee Exclusive

+Block Power
+* This value is directly tied to parry strength

+Crit Chance
+* CRT = BASE + [(LUCK - 10 ) * 0.2] + [(MELEE - 10) * 0.5]
+* Critical hits multiply the damage by the weapon's crit modifier

+Crit Modifier
+* Per weapon

+### Firearm Exclusive

 ## Mercenaries